 That "landscape" now includes parts of Iraq as well, a point Ban stressed several times in an hour-long speech and question-and-answer session with Asia Society President Josette Sheeran.
-The march of Syrian-based insurgents across Iraq now threatens "the cohesion and integrity of two UN Secretary-General Ban Ki-moon at Asia Society major countries, not just one," the Secretary-General said.
+The march of Syrian-based insurgents across Iraq now threatens "the cohesion and integrity of two major countries, not just one," the Secretary-General said.